Please enable JavaScript to ensure auto alt text generation works properly

 Budget-conscious small businesses

-For startups watching every dollar, Hireflix's $75/month starting price (when paid annually) is significantly lower than Spark Hire's $299/month entry point.
+For smaller teams with straightforward screening needs, Hireflix's $75/month starting price (when paid annually) is significantly lower than Spark Hire's $299/month entry point.
 You get full functionality at the lower price with no features locked behind higher tiers.

 The price difference matters more over time.
 A year of Hireflix costs less than four months of Spark Hire.